How to Take a Bath or Shower With Children and Not Make It Weird

-Kids shower and bathe with their parents all the time.
+Parents join their children in the shower to bathe all around the world.
 Not only is there nothing wrong with that, a shared bath or open shower is often a necessity for a parent struggling to get free time or caregiving alone.
-Done right, the family shower can provide an effective forum for a child to wash independently and learn a bit about anatomy while becoming comfortable with their own body.
-That’s all for the better right up until the point that having children in the shower with you becomes very, very uncomfortable and it’s best for washing to become a closed-door, solo endeavor.
+Done right, the family shower can provide an effective forum for a child to wash independently and learn a bit about body anatomy while becoming comfortable with their own body.
+That’s all for the better right up until it’s not.
 When that happens depends largely on how parents feel about nudity and what message they want to send.

 “The general rule of thumb is by the time children reach school age, around five years old, they shouldn’t be showering with you,” says Dr. Richard Beyer, a licensed psychologist in Arcadia, California.
 “That’s the conventional wisdom, the general cutoff line.”